A construction career is a physically challenging career but is a financially rewarding one

 Good interactive skills are vital for anyone who is looking for a career in the construction industry.
 With your communication skills, you will be required to negotiate your solution throughout the complex communications on a daily basis.

-Regardless of your role in the industry, in the beginning, you are just required to be equipped with the basic technical and the communication skills.
+Regardless of your role in the industry, in the beginning, you are just required to be equipped with the basic technical and communication skills.

 Reading A Tape Measure